1995 ARL season: Match details

 Chasing the match, further Manly errors gave the Bulldogs field position, with Lamb slotting a field goal in the 69th minute.
 They were denied a try a couple of minutes later when Matthew Ryan reached to ground the ball over the line, only for the referee to rule a knock-on.
 They wouldn't be denied a final try through Rod Silva in the final minutes, the fullback running in support of John Timu to score, again with a suspicion of a forward pass.

 The Bulldogs had scored 11 unanswered points in the second half to secure the club's seventh premiership title and their first of the decade.
 The Bulldogs won despite losing the scrum count 3–5 and the penalty count 9–10.
 Manly's 22–3 season win–loss record remains the best not to have secured the premiership.
 Coach Chris Anderson stating "we got away to a good start in the second half, but Manly can pull a try out of anything and I wasn't certain we'd won until Silva put the ball down over the line with a few minutes left."
 Manly stalwart Cliff Lyons dubbed the match "our worst performance of the year by far."

 At game's end Lamb enjoyed the rare honour of celebrating as a retiring victorious skipper, although he surprisingly returned for the 1996 season.
 Lamb meanwhile had given his premiership winners' medal to injured winger Brett Dallas during the victory lap.

 The performance of Eddie Ward, refereeing his NSWRL/ARL first grand final (Ward had previously officiated in Brisbane Rugby League grand finals including the infamous 1990 decider), was subject to some post match controversy.
 Rugby League Week commented:

 Two of Canterbury's three tries appeared to have resulted from borderline passes, another came on the seventh tackle, and a fourth – which in fact was a fair try – was disallowed.

 Despite the controversy, most pundits agreed that the better team ended up winning.

 Other match

 Newcastle Knights won the reserve grade Grand Final 22–10 against Cronulla.
-The Knights opened the scoring in the 13th minute through John Carlaw, before halfback Brett Kimmorley scored two tries in the second half, including a 90 metre intercept try.
+The Knights opened the scoring in the 13th minute through John Carlaw, before halfback Brett Kimmorley scored two tries in the second half, including a 90-metre intercept try.
 The win was the club's first premiership in any competition.

 Title and the Sydney Bulldogs name

 After a Grand Final appearance the previous season in which they lost to the Canberra Raiders, the Bulldogs rebranded from the Canterbury-Bankstown Bulldogs to the Sydney Bulldogs in 1995.
-This short-lived rebrand saw the club capture its seventh title in its first season under the new name, before it was altered to Canterbury Bulldogs in 1997 by Super League, changed again to Bulldogs RLFC in the 2000s and eventually reverted back to its original name in 2010.
+This short-lived rebrand saw the club capture its seventh title in its first season under the new name, before it was altered to Canterbury Bulldogs in 1997 by Super League, changed again to Bulldogs RLFC in the 2000s and eventually reverted to its original name in 2010.